Ben Barclay: Accrington Stanley

-On 16 July 2019 Barclay joined Accrington Stanley on a one-year contract with the option of a further year.
+On 16 July 2019, Barclay joined Accrington Stanley on a one-year contract with the option of a further year.
 He made his debut for Stanley on 13 August, coming in the EFL Cup starting in midfield where it finished 3–1 to Sunderland at the Crown Ground.
-Barclay made his league debut for Accy on 16 November, starting in the centre of midfield in a 1–0 away defeat to Rotherham United He made eight league appearances in his first season for the Lancashire-based side including a 1–0 away win over local rivals Blackpool on Boxing Day 2019 before the league being suspended in March 2020 due to Coronavirus.
+Barclay made his league debut on 16 November, starting in the centre of midfield in a 1–0 away defeat to Rotherham United He made eight league appearances in his first season for the Lancashire-based side including a 1–0 away win over local rivals Blackpool on Boxing Day 2019, before the league being suspended in March 2020 due to the COVID-19 pandemic.

 On Barclay's fourth league game of the 2020–21 season he started and played the whole match helping keep a clean sheet in a 2–0 home victory over League One leaders Hull City on 26 January 2021.
 He scored his first Stanley goal with a powerful header putting Accrington back level in an eventual 3–1 away loss to relegation threatened Rochdale on 17 April.
 He played 21 times in the league, scoring once – 26 appearances and one goal in all competitions – in his second season at the club, including the 1–0 away win against Portsmouth on the final day of the season, knocking Pompey out of the play-offs with Accrington finishing in 11th place.
 Barclay was offered a new deal by the club at the end of the season.
-However, he departed the club making 36 appearances scoring once in all competitions after two years at Stanley.
+However, he departed the club making 43 appearances scoring once in all competitions after two years at Stanley.

 Stockport County

 On 2 August 2021, Barclay signed a three-year deal with National League side Stockport County.
 He made his debut on the 22 August, starting and playing the whole match in the 3–1 home loss against Dagenham & Redbridge on the opening game of the 2021–22 season.
 Barclay came on as an extra time substitute in the 5–3 FA Cup first round replay victory over Bolton on 17 November, knocking out the League One side.
-Six days later, again coming on from the bench, he scored his first goal for The Hatters, scoring Stockport's fourth in an eventual 5–0 home thrashing over King's Lynn.
+Six days later, again coming on from the bench, he scored his first goal for the Hatters, scoring Stockport's fourth in an eventual 5–0 home thrashing over King's Lynn.

 Yeovil Town (loan)

 On 28 January 2022, Barclay joined fellow National League side Yeovil Town on a one-month loan deal.
-A day later he made his debut for The Glovers, playing the full match helping keep a clean sheet in the 1–0 away win over Woking.
+A day later he made his debut for the Glovers, playing the full match helping keep a clean sheet in the 1–0 away win over Woking.
 Barclay scored his first goal for Yeovil on 19 March, opening the scoreline in an eventual 2–0 away win over Dover Athletic, a result that relegated the troubled Kent side to the National League South.